h5bp/Front-end-Developer-Interview-Questions/README.md

 * Pirate or Ninja?
 	* Bonus if it's a combo and a good reason was given (+2 for zombie monkey pirate ninjas)
 * If not Web Development what would you be doing?
-* Where in the world is Carmen Sandiego? (hint: they'e answer is always wrong)
+* Where in the world is Carmen Sandiego? (hint: their answer is always wrong)
 * What's your favorite feature of Internet Explorer?
 * Complete this sentence: Brendan Eich and Doug Crockford are the __________ of javascript.
 * jQuery: a great library or the greatest library?
 Discuss.